 You're spoilt for choice when it comes to things to do on the Central Coast.
-From bush to beach, and adventure to art, here’s our guide to the best for a weekend getaway (in no particular order!)
+From bush to beach, and adventure to art, here’s our guide to the best things to do on the Central Coast (in no particular order!).

 The Central Coast is home to not one, but three top-notch wildlife parks!
 All set in vast open spaces, and passionate about Australian flora, fauna, and conservation, The Australian Reptile Park, Central Coast Zoo, and Walkabout Wildlife Sanctuary make a great day out.

-Experience a unique Aboriginal Cultural experience guided on Darkinjung Country including traditional Smoking Ceremonies, bush walks, and historical rock engravings.
+Experience a unique Aboriginal cultural experience guided on Darkinjung Country including traditional smoking Cceremonies, bush walks, and historical rock engravings.
 Learn about the wisdom, spirituality, customs, and beliefs of the Aboriginal people of the local area.

 3. Broken Bay Pearl Farm